Yasmin is a form of birth control pill. The functioning agents in this treatment are synthetic hormones which reduce the chances of conception.

 Is it right for me?

-Find out by taking our short medical survey.
+Getting a repeat prescription for Yasmin online is simple.
+Take our short medical survey.
 A qualified doctor will assess your answers, and if suitable, draw up a prescription for you.
 This will be fulfilled by our GPhC-registered pharmacy, who will ship your medicine by next-day courier, so you can begin taking it the next working day.

 - GMC Doctors